nunommestre/Filmista/README.md

-# 🎥 Welcome to Filmista the perfect social media for movie lovers!
+# 🎥 Welcome to Filmista

+## The perfect social media for movie lovers!